TL;DR

 Step 2: Understand the Key Choices.
 Get to grips with the difference between moratorium and full medical underwriting, and think about your preferred hospital access.

-Step 3: Compare Leading Insurers.
+Step 3: Compare well-known insurers.
 The UK market is served by excellent providers like Bupa, AXA Health, Aviva, and Vitality, each with different strengths.
 Comparing their policies and prices is essential.

-Step 4: Use an Independent, FCA-Authorised Broker.
+Step 4: Use a regulated, FCA-Authorised Broker.
 This is the single most effective step you can take.
-A specialist PMI broker like WeCovr does the hard work for you.
+A specialist at WeCovr or one of our broker partnersor you.

 - Expertise: We understand the nuances of every policy from every major insurer.

-- Savings: We compare the whole market to find you the best price for the right cover.
+- Savings: We compare the whole market to find you the competitive price for the right cover.

 - Simplicity: We handle the paperwork and explain everything in plain English.

-- No Cost to You: Our service is free.
+- no separate broker fee where applicable to You: Our service has no separate broker fee.
 We are paid a commission by the insurer you choose, which doesn't affect the price you pay.

 With high customer satisfaction ratings and a commitment to clear, honest advice, WeCovr is your trusted partner in securing your health and financial future.